Origin Of Logotherapy

 His belief that meaning was the primary motivational force for human beings was a radical notion for psychologists of that age.
 As a result, he was shunned by some of the top psychologists of that time, including Alfred Adler and Sigmund Freud.
 Though Viktor Frankl's philosophy would eventually take off, it would not be without controversy.

 Frankl had nearly finished his work when he was arrested by Nazi forces and imprisoned in a concentration camp.
 However, during this time, he observed the behavior of both the soldiers and fellow prisoners around him.
-He felt that many prisoners could find meaning in their traumatic moments.
+He felt that many prisoners despite the suffering they endured, could find meaning in their traumatic moments.

 Logotherapy now overlaps with many forms of modern trauma-informed therapy and how guilt and shame can impact individuals experiencing trauma.
 Frankl did not know that he was leading the way to research on treatment for trauma disorders, which helped many people find hope and healing after challenging experiences.